jan-bassen/numos/README.md

 This is the main monorepo for Numos.

-## Using this example
+## Building the stack

 Start the entire stack with:

 ```sh
 turbo build
 ```
-Test the studio with:
+Test just the studio with:

 ```sh
 turbo dev --filter=studio